cuemacro/finmarketpy/README.md

 # Major contributors to PyThalesians

-* Saeed Amen - Saeed is managing director and co-founder of the Thalesians.
+* Saeed Amen - Saeed is the founder of Dataeau, a finanical data science company, which deciphers how traders can use both existing and novel data sources to trade macro markets systematically.
+He is also managing director and co-founder of the Thalesians.
 He has a decade of experience creating and successfully running systematic trading models at Lehman Brothers and Nomura.
 Independently, he runs a systematic trading model with proprietary capital.
 He is the author of Trading Thalesians – What the ancient world can teach us about trading today (Palgrave Macmillan).
 He graduated with a first class honours master’s degree from Imperial College in Mathematics and Computer Science.

 # Supporting PyThalesians project

-If you find PyThalesians useful (and in particular if you are commercial company) please consider supporting the project through sponsorship or by using our consultancy/research services in systematic trading.
+If you find PyThalesians useful (and in particular if you are commercial company) please consider supporting the project through sponsorship or by using Saeed's consultancy/research services in systematic trading.
 If you would like to contribute to the project, also let me know: it's a big task to try to build up this library on my own!

 For the UK election Plot.ly code - please visit https://github.com/plotly/IPython-plotly/tree/master/notebooks/ukelectionbbg